-- 14. It is particularly important to understand whether Project impacts may disproportionately fall on disadvantaged or vulnerable individuals or groups, who often do not have a voice to express their concerns or understand the impacts of a project.
+- 19. It is particularly important to understand whether Project impacts may disproportionately fall on disadvantaged or vulnerable individuals or groups, who often do not have a voice to express their concerns or understand the impacts of a project.
 It is important to ensure that awareness raising and stakeholder engagement with disadvantaged or vulnerable individuals or groups be adapted to take into account such groups or individuals with particular sensitivities, concerns and cultural sensitivities and to ensure a full understanding of Project activities and benefits.
-The vulnerability may stem from person's origin, gender, age, health condition, economic deficiency and financial insecurity, disadvantaged status in the community (e.g. minorities or fringe groups), dependence on other individuals or natural resources, etc. Engagement with the vulnerable groups and individuals often requires the application of specific measures and assistance aimed at the facilitation of their participation in the project-related decision making so that their awareness of and input to the overall process are commensurate to those of the other stakeholders. - 15.
-Within the Project, the vulnerable or disadvantaged groups may include and are not limited to the following: - elderly people; - children, particularly those that are malnourished; - those with underlying health conditions e.g. diabetes, cancer, hypertension, coronary heart diseases, and respiratory diseases, among others; - persons with disabilities including physical and mental health disabilities; - single parent headed households, male and female; - poor, economically marginalized, and disadvantaged groups; - ethnic groups and - those living in remote or hard-to reach areas. - 16.
+The vulnerability may stem from person's origin, gender, age, health condition, economic deficiency and financial insecurity, disadvantaged status in the community (e.g. minorities or fringe groups), dependence on other individuals of natural resources, etc. Engagement with the vulnerable groups and individuals often requires the application of specific measures and assistance aimed at the facilitation of their participation in the project-related decision making so that their awareness of and input to the overall process are commensurate to those of the other stakeholders. - 20.
+Within the Project, the vulnerable or disadvantaged groups may include and are not limited to the following: - elderly people; - children, particularly those that are malnourished; - those with underlying health conditions e.g. diabetes, cancer, hypertension, coronary heart diseases, and respiratory diseases, among others; - persons with disabilities including physical and mental health disabilities; - single parent headed households, male and female; - poor, economically marginalized, and disadvantaged groups; - ethnic groups and - those living in remote or hard-to reach areas. - 21.
 Vulnerable groups within the communities affected by the Project will be further confirmed and consulted through dedicated means, as appropriate, in particular on the vaccination plan.
 Communications around vaccine deployment will be in line with the Government of Laos (GOL) National Deployment and Vaccination Plan (NDVP).
-Description of the methods of engagement that will be undertaken by the Project is provided in the following sections. - 17.
-It is important to note that Lao PDR is made up of 49 ethnic groups.
+Description of the methods of engagement that will be undertaken by the Project is provided in the following sections.

+22. It is important to note that Lao PDR is made up of 49 ethnic groups.
 These ethnic minority communities are particularly vulnerable and poor as most of them are located in rural and remote upland areas.
 Often due to their geographical location, these populations have comparatively less access to public services.
 In addition, cultural and linguistic differences may contribute further to their isolation.
 Moreover, cultural beliefs may impact on ethnic group's willingness to vaccinate against COVID.
-There is not enough understanding at this stage of demand-side barriers to vaccination i.e. willingness of people to vaccinate against

-COVID - and this could be more enhanced in remote, ethnic groups who may have beliefs about whether or not to vaccinate, when, etc. Consultations and vaccination campaigns will be conducted through partnership with relevant Indigenous (Ethnic) Peoples or Ethnic Group's organizations and traditional authorities as appropriate and in line with the NDVP.
-Consultations will clearly communicate that there are policies ensuring that there is no forced vaccination.2 In line with the project's Environment and Social Management Framework (ESMF), stakeholder engagement and vaccination roll-out will be conducted with extra precautions to minimize COVID-19 transmission risks, especially for Ethnics Peoples living in more remote areas.
+There is not enough understanding at this stage of demand-side barriers to vaccination - i.e. willingness of people to vaccinate against COVID - and this could be more enhanced in remote, ethnic groups who may have beliefs about whether or not to vaccinate, when, etc. Consultations and vaccination campaigns will be conducted through partnership with relevant Indigenous (Ethnic) Peoples or Ethnic Group's organizations and traditional authorities as appropriate and in line with the NDVP.
+Consultations will clearly communicate that the vaccination program will be voluntary for all, following the National Immunization Law (Article 15) which stipulates that citizens will be immunized on a voluntary basis.
+In line with the project's Environment and Social Management Framework (ESMF), stakeholder engagement and vaccination roll-out will be conducted with extra precautions to minimize COVID-19 transmission risks, especially for Ethnics Peoples living in more remote areas.